th2-net/th2-read-db/README.md

 + messageType - the message type that should be associated with this query.
   If it is set the read-db will set a property `th2.csv.override_message_type` with specified value
-+ fetchSize - the number of rows that should be fetched from the database when query is executed. default value is `queryFetchSize` from root configuration.
++ fetchSize - the number of rows that should be fetched from the database when query is executed. default value is `defaultQueryFetchSize` from root configuration.

 ### startupTasks